killerboyyy777/Steam-Card-Bot/.github/SECURITY.md

 ## Reporting a Vulnerability

-To report an issue or vulnerability make sure to open an issue here on github or create an ticket on discord server explaining the problem.
+To report an issue or vulnerability make sure to open an issue here on github or ask for help on the discord server explaining the problem.